NasKar2/truenas-upgrade-jails/README.md

 It will skip the jails that have already been upgraded and not fetch the current release if it has already done so.

+Option 2 will be run automatically after the jail release is upgraded

 ### Option 2

 Update && Upgrade : Will upgrade the software in all jails with the `pkg update && pkg upgrade` command

+Recommend to run Option 1 if the jail release version is behind the current operating system release.

+If you don't you will get a request for user input "Ignore the mismatch and continue? [y/N]: y"

 ### Option 3